daniellevb00/scraping-dutch-housing-market/README.md

 #### 2.5 Is there a label or target associated with each instance?
 If so, please provide a description.

 From each province in the Netherlands, we intend to scrape all corresponding municipalities.
 For the provinces an associated URL is for example 'https://www.huizenzoeker.nl/woningmarkt/noord-brabant/', which changes to 'https://www.huizenzoeker.nl/woningmarkt/noord-brabant/tilburg/' for Tilburg.
-So, each instance that we want to scrape corresponds to their own URL and site, in which we navigate to the municipalities URLs through each province URL.
+So, each instance that we want to scrape corresponds to their own URL.

+Moreover, within the code we wrote, we extracted the municipality or province name for each of these URLs, by scraping the title and removing the word 'Woningmarkt' from it.
+Therefore, we changed the official label to an artificial one for clarity purposes, e.g. now the municipality Tilburg can be identified through the label 'Tilburg', instead of 'https://www.huizenzoeker.nl/woningmarkt/noord-brabant/tilburg/'.

 #### 2.6 Is any information missing from individual instances?
 If so, provide a description, explaining why this information is missing (e.g., because it was unavailable).
 This does not include intentionally removed information, but might include, e.g. redacted text.